NBA: Zero new players tested positive for virus in past week

 “Baby steps,” Washington coach Scott Brooks said after the league announced Wednesday’s weekly number of zero.
 “We want the world to not test positive for a week.
 That’s what’s we need.
 We all need it, not just NBA players, coaches, families.
 The planet needs it.”

 The NBA has called off 23 games this season for virus issues, 22 since Jan.
 10. But starting with the games on Jan.
-26 and going through Tuesday, the league has been able to play 58 of its last 60 games — and every matchup on Wednesday’s 10-game slate was also expected to be played as scheduled.
+26, the league has been able to play 68 of its last 70 games.
+All 10 of Wednesday’s games started as scheduled.

 Teams are still dealing with strict rules to keep the numbers as low as possible, testing remains ramped up and the league told clubs earlier this week that it is installing even tougher rules on mask usage — including in bench areas during games.
 There have been some mild adjustments to tougher rules regarding travel that went into place last month, but most of the additional protocols remain in effect.